 04 of 08

-Not only does Bunbury have several fine beaches but yachting facilities, diving sites, dolphin and whale watch cruises, and beach and sea fishing add to the city's many attraction as a coastal visitor destination.
+Not only does Bunbury have several fine beaches but yachting facilities, diving sites, dolphin and whale watching cruises, and beach and sea fishing add to the city's many attraction as a coastal visitor destination.

 If you wish to bypass the Margaret River region, the South Western Highway to Albany starts at Bunbury.